3rd Arkansas Light Artillery: Defense of Mobile

 Major General Dabney H. Maury included the battery in his organization of the Army of Department of Alabama, Mississippi, and East Louisiana, dated December 1, 1864, as being assigned to Brigadier General George B. Hodge's District of Southwest Mississippi and East Louisiana.
 The battery is included in Major General Dabney H. Maury's March 10, 1865, report on the Organization of troops in the District of the Gulf, as being assigned to the Left Wing, Defenses of Mobile, with other batteries belonging to Lieutenant Colonel L. Hoxton.

 The unit participated in the Battle of Spanish Fort, part of the Mobile Campaign, in April 1865.
 Union forces embarked on a land campaign in early 1865 to take Mobile from the east.
 Maj.
 Gen. E.R.S.
 Canby's XIII and XVI corps moved along the eastern shore of Mobile Bay forcing the Confederates back into their defenses.
 Union forces concentrated first on Spanish Fort, five miles to the north.
 On March 27, 1865, Canby's forces undertook a siege of Spanish Fort, which consisted of a semi-circular line of five redoubts stretching almost two miles long.
 The Union had enveloped the fort by April 1, and on April 8 captured it.
 Most of the Confederate forces, including the remnants of Thrall's Arkansas Battery escaped and fled to Mobile.

-The fall of Fort Blakely on April 9, 1865, signaled to Confederate General Dabney H. Maury in Mobile that it was time to begin evacuation of the remaining Confederate troops in the city.
+The fall of Fort Blakeley on April 9, 1865, signaled to Confederate General Dabney H. Maury in Mobile that it was time to begin evacuation of the remaining Confederate troops in the city.
 On April 12, 1865, Mobile was declared an open city and the remaining Confederate garrison retreated with the intention of joining the remains of the Army of Tennessee, then in North Carolina.
 The surrender of the Army of Tennessee to General Sherman on April 26, 1865, prevented that option and surrender of the Mobile garrison soon followed.
 This small force out of Mobile, including the remnants of the Monticello Artillery, was the last Confederate army to surrender east of the Mississippi River.

 The Jackson Light Artillery was involved in the following battles: